Guidelines, Laws, And Frequently Asked Questions

 Q: I’ve noticed that a cemetery is listed on the Tennessee Property Data site as religious-tax exempt entity, but there is no human owner I can contact to get permission to visit.
 What do I do?

-A: A descendant has the perpetual right to visit the gravesite of an ancestor, and the Tennessee Comptroller of the Treasury assures that EVERY cemetery in Tennessee is owned by someone, even if there is no owner name listed in the records.
+A: A descendant has the perpetual right to visit the gravesite of an ancestor, and the Tennessee Comptroller of the Treasury assures that every cemetery in Tennessee is owned by someone, even if there is no owner name listed in the records.
 Each county is required to know the owners of all known cemeteries within its jurisdiction.
+As far as THC can tell, if there is no known owner of record, then you and other family members are considered owners by default.
 Call the County Register of Deeds to find out this information.
 The State Comptroller’s office bases cemeteries on its site from information provided by the county.

 Q: I think my local chancery court made an unreasonable decision when it allowed an historic cemetery to be destroyed.
 What can I do?